 Ham cooked in asphalt was first served to miners to celebrate St. Barbara’s Day (the patron saint of miners) on December 4, 1935.
 To prepare the ham, it’s wrapped in newspaper or butcher paper, and then covered with a flour sack.
 Next, the ham cooks for about four hours at approximately 160-170°C (320-340°F) in molten asphalt.
 This cooking method, which may seem unconventional, helps to preserve moisture in the ham.

 The tradition of cooking ham in asphalt continues today, as visitors to Café des Mines can order a plate of ham, green beans and gratin dauphinois.
-While the ham doesn’t (thankfully) taste like asphalt, it does have a unique flavor, and I certainly detected a slight scent of asphalt (although my husband and sons disagree!).
-My little meat-eaters quickly devoured the ham.
+While the ham doesn’t (thankfully) taste like asphalt, it does have a unique flavor.
+I certainly detected a slight scent of asphalt (although my husband and sons disagree!).
 To accompany our Sunday dinner, we had a bottle of BFM’s (La Brasserie des Franches-Montagnes) Bière de la Sainte-Barbe, an amber ale with smoked tea prepared exclusively for the Mines d’asphalte.

 Utter darkness, an intriguing history and a lot of ham—the Mines d’asphalte is an interesting place to visit.
-Tours are given in French and German (also English and Italian, but I would contact the museum in advance to schedule your visit).
-If you have time, check out the Museum d’absinthe in nearby Motiers as well.
+You can take a tour in French or German (and also English and Italian, but contact the museum in advance to schedule your visit).
+If you have time, check out the Maison de l’absinthe in nearby Motiers as well.

 How to get there:

 From Neuchâtel station, it takes about 35 minutes by train to La Presta Mines d’asphalte station.
 See SBB/CFF/FFS, for details.